Although oxycodone addiction is the largest part of America’s opioid epidemic, The Recovery Village offers treatment programs that can help.

 - 5 mg Tylox is a red capsule with Tylox printed on the surface

-Oxycodone is highly addictive and many who use the drug, even as prescribed by their doctor, still end up abusing the substance.
-After their prescription runs out, some people decide to illegally acquire more oxycodone.
-In these situations, people who are addicted to oxycodone and their drug dealers don’t use the term oxycodone, in order to avoid police attention.
+Oxycodone is highly addictive, and many who use it, even as prescribed by their doctor, still abuse it.
+After their prescription runs out, some people illegally acquire more oxycodone.
+In these situations, people addicted to oxycodone and their drug dealers don’t use the term oxycodone to avoid police attention.
 Instead, they may use street names for oxycodone, such as: